 What is Perthes Disease?

 Legg-Calve-Perthes Disease, or Perthes Disease for short, is a rare condition that affects children.
-It affects boys more than girls and usually between the ages of 4-10 years old.
+It affects boys more than girls, usually between the ages of 4-10.
 It affects the hip joint and involves the femoral head (the ball part at the top of the thigh bone).
 The blood supply to this area of the bone becomes interrupted.
 With insufficient blood flow, the bone begins to die (avascular necrosis).
 This bone death results in a flattening of the femoral head.
 In most cases, this only occurs on one side.

 What Causes Perthes Disease?

 The interruption of blood flow, as explained above, causes Perthes.
 The cause of this interruption remains unknown.

 Symptoms of Perthes disease include: